About the course

 The South East Learning Alliance is a relatively small Alliance, but we pride ourselves on ensuring personal and bespoke training opportunities for all our trainees, which is reflected in the excellent success and retention rates we have achieved over the last four years.
 Our size has added to our ability to provide a full and comprehensive range of support and ensures a variety of opportunities to work across a wide plethora of demographics and institutions.
 Ensuring our trainees receive the right support; in the most appropriate setting possible, is at the forefront of our ethos.

-The University of Roehampton has been at the forefront of teacher education for over 100 years and has a long-established reputation as one of the principal providers of teacher education in the UK.
+Roehampton has been at the forefront of education for over 100 years and has a long established reputation as one of the principal providers of teacher education in the UK.